Girv98/asca-rust/doc/doc.md

 ƛ => t͡ɬ
 λ => d͡ɮ
 ```
+***Note: Inbuilt americanist characters will be removed in v0.8.0 in favour of custom aliases, see below.***

 Unlike with regular aliases, if a input word contains americanist characters, the output will be be rendered with these characters.

 ### Custom Aliasing / (De)Romanisation

-ASCA allows for a **subset** of the [regular rule syntax](#defining-sound-changes) to be used to define custom aliases and general romanisation/deromanisation.
+ASCA allows for a **subset** of the [regular rule syntax](#defining-basic-sound-changes) to be used to define custom aliases and general romanisation/deromanisation.
 These mappings are applied before the inbuilt aliases defined above.
 Segments can be selected with modifiers such as stress and tone.
 On the web version, these rules are defined through the **alias** button; For cli, see the [cli documentation](./doc-cli.md).